oktadev/okta-blog/_source/_posts/2022-01-05-auth-patterns-php-microservices.md

 OKTA_CLIENT_ID={your client id}
 ```

 Next, navigate to `api-gateway/app/Http/Kernel.php` and find the `$middlewareGroups` array.
-There should be a key of `’api’` with a corresponding array.
+There should be a key of `'api'` with a corresponding array.
 In this array, add `\App\Http\Middleware\VerifyJwt::class` as a new item.
 This action will cause the middleware to run for any routes in the API group, including the ones you created earlier, to allow users to access the microservices.
 You can verify this by using Postman or your browser to access the same route from earlier—http://localhost:8080/api/service1 —except you should now be met with an unauthorized error, as you do not have a JWT yet.

 To get a JWT, open Postman and create a new GET request.
-Open the **Authorization** tab, change the type to “OAuth 2.0,” and set **Add authorization data** to **Request Header**.
-Next, scroll down to the “Configure New Token” section and give it a name like “PHP microservices.”
-This name doesn’t affect anything besides how Postman displays it.
+Open the **Authorization** tab, change the type to "OAuth 2.0," and set **Add authorization data** to **Request Header**.
+Next, scroll down to the "Configure New Token" section and give it a name like "PHP microservices."
+This name doesn't affect anything besides how Postman displays it.
 Set the rest of the values as follows:

 {% raw %}
 * **Grant Type:** Authorization Code (With PKCE)